LOKRAI4/currencies-accounts-cards/README.md

 employer IT identities cards

-daily budget cards $'ten millions'
+daily IT budget $'ten millions'

 transfer each IT accounts